-• Appeal
+Appeal

-If a student receives less than C- in more than one MMSC course, they may begin a formal appeal process as outlined below.
+If a student receives less than C- in more than one MMSC course, they must begin the formal appeal process as outlined below if they wish to remain in the major.
 Each appeal will be reviewed on an individual basis.

-- 1. The student will submit written documentation of extenuating circumstances to the Program Director for review by the Department of Medical and Molecular Sciences Undergraduate Program Committee within five working days after notification of the final course grade. - 2.
+- 1. The student will submit written documentation of extenuating circumstances to the MLS Program Director for review by the Department of Medical and Molecular Sciences Undergraduate Program Committee within five working days after notification of the final course grade. - 2.
 The Undergraduate Program Committee, upon review and careful examination of the documentation, will vote to permit or deny the student's appeal for reinstatement into the Medical Laboratory Science major. - 3.
-If the student's appeal is granted, the student must follow steps 2 through 3 as indicated in "Progression" section. - 4.
-A plan of corrective action that addresses the academic difficulties of the individual will be developed and must be agreed upon by the student.
+If the student's appeal is granted, the student must follow steps 2 through 3 as indicated in the "Progression" section. - 4.
+A plan of corrective action and performance improvement that addresses the academic difficulties of the individual will be developed and must be agreed upon by the student.